Taiko2k/Tauon/docs/guide.md

 WARNING: The entire source directory will be copied/moved, so make sure it only contains folders and files you want to transfer.

-NOTE: Did I make it clear this could be dangerous?
-Just.. just don't do something like copy a single track to your OS's system directory, run the program as admin and attempt to use the move function.
-That's just asking for trouble.

 ### Modifying Album Art